Podcast: Play in new window | Download

 Use or Possibly Lose What God’s Given You

 God doesn’t want us to miss the principle that we must use what He has given us or it might be taken away.
-That is what happened with the unfaithful servant: He didn’t use what God gave him, and it was taken from him.
+That is what happened with the unfaithful wicked and lazy servant: He didn’t use what God gave him, and it was taken from him.

 When I was an elementary schoolteacher, at the beginning of each year I distributed a responsibility to each of my students: passing out papers, collecting papers, line leaders, opening the door, taking the lunch money to the office.
 As the year progressed, some students showed themselves to be unfaithful.
 No matter how many warnings they were given, the situation didn’t improve.
 Finally, I had to take away their responsibility and give it to a faithful student who already had a responsibility.
 By the end of the year, I had two extremes in the classroom: some students had an “abundance” of responsibilities, and others ended up with no responsibilities because they had been taken away.
 Whatever talent God has given us might be taken away if we don’t use it.

-Unfaithful servants (unbelievers) and faithful servants (believers) also experience extremes as shown by the parable.
+Unfaithful servants (unbelievers) and faithful servants (believers) also experience the extremes of the kindness and severity of God as shown by the parable.
 Take your mind back to the verse at the beginning: “Behold the kindness and severity of God: severity toward those who have fallen, but God’s kindness to you” (Romans 11:22).
 This verse was played out with the three servants:

-- The unfaithful servant lost everything.
+- The unfaithful wicked and lazy servant lost everything.
 His talent was taken from him, and then he was cast into hell, where he would suffer for eternity.
 For unbelievers, it is punishment upon punishment as they experience the extremes of God’s severity.

 - The faithful servants gained everything.
 They were commended by the master, invited to experience his joy with him, promoted from servants over little to rulers over much, and recipients of the unfaithful servant’s talent.
 More was given to them until they “[had] an abundance.”
-For believers, it is blessing upon blessing as we experience the extremes of God’s kindness.
+For believers, it is blessing upon blessing as we experience the extremes of God’s kindness (Romans 11:22).

 As Christians, we inherit eternal life.
 This alone is tremendous, but we also receive other immeasurable blessings.
 Romans 8:32 says, “He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”